-Identify the last time step when a value is below a threshold This will do the comparison with either a number, a Dataset or a netCDF file. :param x: An int, float, single file dataset or netCDF file to use for the threshold(s).
+Identify the last time step when a value is below a threshold This will do the comparison with either a number, a Dataset or a netCDF file.

+Parameters x (int, float, DataSet or netCDF file) - An int, float, single file dataset or netCDF file to use for the threshold(s).
 If comparing with a dataset or single file there must only be a single variable in it.
 The grids must be the same.